There are several organizations and people who can offer sound scientific evidence and ideas for practice.

 Kovack, M. (2018).
 Gloria: Feelings About Learning to Read.
 [Video].
 Retrieved from https://www.youtube.com/watch?v=3loD7gunlhE

 The following list contains a few leaders that I have come to trust over the past 20-30 years due to the quality and complexity and integrity of their research and insights.
 I have also tested out this research in my practice, and have seen the benefits.
-There are many other researchers that also have wonderful things to add to the conversation about beginning reading instruction, and I appreciate the dedication and wisdom that these researchers bring to the conversation.
+I appreciate the dedication and wisdom that these researchers bring to the conversation.
 This list does not include everyone, and I add to it when I can.

 -